cben/mathdown/deployment/README.md

 [Eric Mill's tutorial]: https://konklone.com/post/switch-to-https-now-for-free
 [StartCom]: https://StartSSL.com

+Configuring the domains and certs on RHcloud can be repeated with `tls-certs-startcom/rhc-set-certs.sh` script.

 ## DNS

 DNS is served by Cloudflare.
 They support [CNAME at the apex][] in their free plan, and they do it in a way that supposedly "doesn't  break the internet" .